Arseha/peakonly/README.md

 May difference with the **master** branch:
 - ROI detection is speeded up.
-- Added functionality to process a batch of the spectra.
+- Added functionality to process a batch of the spectra (with some limitations for now; contact the main contributor if you want to know more).

 To process a batch of the spectra one can use **run_batch.py** in the way similiar with **run.py**, which is described in the **master** branch.
 Instead of the path to the file (with the name), in this case, you just need to specify the path to the dicrectory with files (the source directory) as the **path** parameter (the program will find all the *.mzML files in the source dicrectory and in all internal dicrectories).
 The result table will be saved in the source directory.